Describing Migdal effects in diamond crystal with atom-centered localized Wannier functions: Introduction

-To deal with the electronic excitation rate via recoiled ions, the quantization of vibration seems to be an alternative approach, since related studies and applicable tools have existed for long in areas such as neutron scattering in solid state (for a review, see~\cite{Schober2014}), and recently in DM detection~\cite{Knapen:2016cue,Schutz:2016tid,Knapen:2017ekk,Griffin:2018bjn,Acanfora:2019con}.
-However, taking a look at the Feynman rules of the phonon excitation process, one finds that each phonon external leg contributes a term proportional to $\boldsymbol{\epsilon}_{\mathbf{q},\alpha}\cdot\mathbf{q}/\sqrt{m_{N}\,\omega_{\mathbf{q},\alpha}}$, with $\boldsymbol{\epsilon}_{\mathbf{q},\alpha}$ and $\omega_{\mathbf{q},\alpha}$ the phonon eigenvector and the eigen-frequency of branch $\alpha$ at momentum transfer $\mathbf{q}$, respectively, and $m_{N}$ the mass of nucleus.
-Therefore, in the DM mass range above a few MeV, multi-phonon effects are no longer negligible, and if a large momentum transfer is involved, all kinetically possible processes have to be taken into account, making the problem even more intractable.
-However, it is found through an isotropic harmonic oscillator toy model that in the limit $q=\left|\mathbf{q}\right|\rightarrow\infty$, the effects of all the multi-phonon terms can be well summarized with the impulse approximation~\cite{Schober2014}, where all the vibrational effects are encoded in a free recoiled atom in a very short timescale.
+To deal with the electronic excitation rate via recoiled ions, the quantization of vibration seems to be an alternative approach, since related studies and applicable tools have existed for long in areas such as neutron scattering in solid state (for a review, see~\cite{Schober2014}), and recently in DM detection~\cite{Schutz:2016tid,Knapen:2017ekk,Griffin:2018bjn,Acanfora:2019con,Campbell-Deem:2019hdx}.
+However, taking a look at the Feynman rules of the phonon excitation process, one finds that each phonon external leg contributes a term proportional to $\boldsymbol{\epsilon}_{\mathbf{k},\alpha}^{*}\cdot\mathbf{q}/\sqrt{m_{N}\,\omega_{\mathbf{k},\alpha}}$, where $\mathbf{q}$ is the transferred momentum, $\boldsymbol{\epsilon}_{\mathbf{k},\alpha}$ and $\omega_{\mathbf{k},\alpha}$ are the phonon eigenvector and the eigen-frequency of branch $\alpha$ at momentum $\mathbf{k}$, respectively, and $m_{N}$ the mass of nucleus.
+Therefore, in the DM mass range above a few MeV, multi-phonon effects are no longer negligible, and if a large momentum transfer is involved, all kinetically possible processes have to be taken into account, making the problem seemingly intractable.
+However, it is found through an isotropic harmonic oscillator model that in the limit $q=\left|\mathbf{q}\right|\rightarrow\infty$, the effects of all the multi-phonon terms can be well summarized with the impulse approximation~\cite{Schober2014}, where all the vibrational effects are encoded in a free recoiled atom in a very short timescale.
 It is during this period of time, excitation occurs.
-So, in the DM mass range of sub-GeV, the impulse approximation, or the nuclear recoil interpretation, is still the appropriate approach to depict the Migdal effect in solids.
+So, in the DM mass range of sub-GeV, the impulse approximation, or the nuclear recoil interpretation, is the appropriate approach to depict the Migdal effect in solids.

+In discussion we take diamond crystal as a concrete example to demonstrate the feasibility of the TB approach to describe the Migdal effect in solid detectors.
+Diamond is a promising material for DM detection, possessing numerous advantages over traditional silicon and germanium semiconductor detectors, such as the lighter mass of carbon nucleus that brings about a lower DM mass threshold, the long-lived and hard phonon modes that facilitate the phonon collection, and the ability to withstand strong electric fields that drive the ionized electrons across the bulk material, \textit{etc}.~\cite{Kurinsky:2019pgb}.

 This paper is organized as follows.
 In Sec.~\ref{sec:Sec_TB}, we first take a brief review of the Migdal effect in atoms, and then outline the TB framework to describe the Migdal effect in crystalline solids.
 In Sec.~\ref{sec:WFs in Migdal Effects}, we put into practice the TB approach by use of \textit{ab initio} density functional theory~(DFT) code $\mathtt{Quantum\,Espresso}$~\cite{Giannozzi_2009} and WF-generation tool $\mathtt{Wannier\,90}$, concretely calculating the Migdal excitation event rate and relevant energy spectrum for crystalline diamond.
 Conclusion and open discussions are arranged in Sec.~\ref{sec:Conclusions}.